JamieFarrelly/Popular-Site-Subdomains/README.md

 * There are no duplicates in the list
 * The list is in alphabetical order, [you could use this site to do that](http://alphabetizer.flap.tv/)
 * http://, https:// or www. is not in any of the subdomains (as well as no trailing slashes at the end of the domain)

+If you're not sure how you can help out, [this site can find subdomains ](https://pentest-tools.com/information-gathering/find-subdomains-of-domain) for you but it also includes the IP addresses which we don't really want.
+What I do is open open the list in Notepad which has subdomains like:

+Facebook.com  127.0.0.1
+m.Facebook.com 127.0.0.2

+Next, to get rid of everything other than just the subdomain do a regex find and replace.
+Find "[ \t].*" and replace it with "\1"